 I could have done like most tourists, booking domestic flights and visit the country in 3 weeks by spending no more than 2 days in every place.
 Palawan, another great place of the Philippines was on my list.
 My main target being Malapascua and having heard Manila was not the nicest place in the Philippines, I looked for a flight arriving directly to Cebu and found the perfect one via South Korea (giving me the opportunity to discover Seoul during a long layover)!
 When, with deeper researches, I realised how rich of scuba diving sites the Visayas were and I wouldn’t even be able to cover everything, I decided not to fly to the further islands but to focus on this amazing archipelago and to travel slower.

 I only covered the heart of the Visayas with the islands of Cebu, Bohol, Negros and Malapascua.
 For a 1st trip in the Philippines, it was actually perfect and I could spend quality time with all the fantastic people I met during this journey.
 Another advantage was actually to travel only by bus and ferry, which means being able to dive every day if I wanted to.
 You will find on the map below the optimised itinerary of my island hopping tour in the Visayas.

-Incredible dive spot only couple of hours away from the big city, cheapest place I ever dived
+Incredible dive spots only couple of hours away from the Cebu City

 Cebu nestles the biggest city of the Visayas and the 5th biggest one of the country.
 It is the gateway to discovering this beautiful area of the Philippines.
 With lively and colourful areas to walk around (Carbon market, Fuente square, Mango square) and some really interesting historical sites (Magellan Cross, Santo Niño Basilica), my first day in the Philippines was perfect in Cebu.
 Just the time to take some rest, to buy a local cell phone and I could hit the road again.